danakj/danakj.github.io/_posts/2023-02-05-memory-safe-cpp.md

      `return s_.take();`.
 2. A function receiving an rvalue reference _must_ move from the reference on all possible code paths.
 This allows the analysis at the caller to remain local.

+The first makes moves from an object transitive, so that they are visible locally at any call site.
+The second makes moves into a function/object visible at the call site.

 But this isn't yet enough, due to the lack of trivial relocations.
 We still have aliasing references used in the example below.
 Since moves are really copies in C++, we have a destructor